Oil: No Emotions, Only Facts And Numbers

 It also looks weird that the hedge funds are not particularly active while waiting for the bull market.
 Their current net position in WTI (NYMEX+ICE) does not go beyond a seasonal three-year range and is significantly below the level of the beginning of the year:

-It is my opinion, the United States are the key cause of this discordance.
+It is my opinion the United States are the key cause of this discordance.

 To date, the decline of oil production in the United States does not reflect the reality, since it is a consequence of the recent hurricanes, and the short-term EIA forecasts allow to expect it to grow up to 10 mb/d in 2018.
 In addition, amid the relatively high oil prices, the U.S. shale oil producers will continue operations on hedging the future supplies, thus, securing their profitability for the year 2018 and beyond.